Location- and scale-free procedures for distinguishing between distribution tail models: Introduction

 \section{Introduction}

-Choosing the proper shape of distribution tail is an important and, at the same time, very delicate problem in modelling many phenomena.
-As an illustration let us mention here the long lasting discussion on the maximal human's age, where the conclusion is very sensitive to the data considered and to the method of analysis (for more details see Section \ref{realdata}).

-The majority of methods used in the statistical analysis of distribution tails is provided by extreme value theory and consists in the direct estimation of parameters of one of the general distribution tail models.
-Very popular are here the Gumbel block maxima method and the peak-over-threshold approach based on the Generalized Pareto Distribution (GPD) model, see \cite{dehaan}, \cite{beirlantteugels}, \cite{embrechts} among others.
-Both methods assume that the distribution function $F$ is in the domain of attraction of some extreme value distribution, namely, for some sequences $a_n>0$ and $b_n$ where
+Most methods used in the statistical analysis of distribution tails are provided by extreme value theory and involve the estimation of parameters of one of the general distribution tail models.
+Applications of this theory are very diverse, from finance and insurance to environment and biology.
+The peaks-over-threshold (POT) approach based on the Generalized Pareto distribution (GP) model is typically used for estimating distribution tails , whereas the Gumbel block maximum method and the approach based on the extremal index are usually applied for estimating the maxima of time series (see, e.g., \cite{dehaan} or \cite{beirlantteugels}).
+However, whereas financial and insurance data are usually heavy-tailed and are well approximated by the GP model, the tails of environmental and biological data may be lighter.